digital-archives/HISTGA1011/slides/week_06_slide_deck.md

 ## Definition
 # Machine-Readable Cataloging (MARC)
-—

-__Machine-Readable Cataloging__ is a standard for the representation and communication of bibliographic and related information in machine-readable form.
+**Machine-Readable Cataloging (MARC)** is a standard for the representation and communication of bibliographic and related information in machine-readable form.

 <!--presenter notes